anywaylupin/HermesBot/README.md

 - Bot Username and Token: Obtain a Telegram bot username and token.
 - Binance API Key and Secret: Generate API key and secret from Binance for market data.

-Place these keys in the `keys` folder to enable local bot execution.

 To install HermèsBot, follow these steps:

 1. Clone the Repository: Clone the HermèsBot repository from GitHub.
 2. Install Dependencies: Use `pip3 install -r requirements.txt` to install required dependencies.
-3. Set Up Configuration: Configure bot token and settings in `config.py`.
+3. Place the required keys in the `keys` folder to enable local bot execution.
 4. Run the Bot: Execute the bot using `python3 main.py`.

 ## Usage